benface/tailwindcss-gap/README.md

 /* etc. */
 ```

-And you can use it like this in your markup:
+And you can use them like this in your markup:

 ```html
 <div class="flex flex-wrap gap gap-8">